 The biggest change to Australian payroll in years

 Errors that previously created inconvenience may now create failed super payments, compliance breaches, increased payroll rework, employee dissatisfaction, cash flow pressure, and increased audit and governance risk.
-The organisations that succeed under payday super will be those that shift from reactive correction to proactive prevention.
+The organisations that succeed under Payday Super will be those that shift from reactive correction to proactive prevention.

-Why payday super increases payroll risk
+Why Payday Super increases payroll risk

 Super processing depends on the quality and accuracy of employee data, payroll calculations, integrations, and clearing house processes.
 When payroll and super processing occur almost simultaneously, there is far less time to: